droe/sslsplit/README.md

 WebSockets (Upgrade, Alternate Protocols).
 HTTP compression, encodings and keep-alive are disabled to make the logs more readable.

+Logging options include traditional SSLsplit connect and content log files as well as PCAP files and mirroring decrypted traffic to a network interface.
+Additionally, certificates, master secrets and local process information can be logged.

 See the manual page sslsplit(1) for details on using SSLsplit and setting up the various NAT engines.

 ## Requirements

-SSLsplit depends on the OpenSSL, libevent 2.x, libpcap and libnet libraries.
+SSLsplit depends on the OpenSSL, libevent 2.x, libpcap and libnet 1.1.x libraries bydefault; libpcap and libnet are not needed if the mirroring feature is omitted.
 The build depends on GNU make and a POSIX.2 environment in `PATH`.
 If available, pkg-config is used to locate and configure the dependencies.
 The optional unit tests depend on the check library.

 SSLsplit currently supports the following operating systems and NAT mechanisms: